Easy-Pay-Solutions/Mobile-SDK-Android/README.md

 ```
 dependencies {
+    implementation 'com.easypaysolutions:easypay:1.1.0'

+    // If you want to use widgets, add the following line
-    implementation 'com.easypaysolutions:easypay:1.0.0'
+    implementation 'com.easypaysolutions:easypay-widgets:1.1.0'
 }
 ```

 ## Get started

+### Integration

 1. Prerequisites - get API key, HMAC secret and optional Sentry DSN from EasyPay.

 2. Configure the EasyPay class at the very beginning of the application lifecycle, e.g. in the main Application class (in the onCreate() method).

 ```
 class MainApplication : Application() {
     override fun onCreate() {